ejrgeek/doa-chain/README.md

 - Feedback and Reviews:
     - Collect feedback from potential users and review the code based on suggestions.

-### 🟡 Phase 3: dApp Development (🚧 In Planning)
+### 🟡 Phase 3: dApp Development (✅ Completed)
 - Interactive Frontend:
     - Development of a decentralized application (dApp) to interact with the contract.
-    - Suggested technologies: React.js or Next.js with Web3.js/Ethers.js.
+    - Technologies: React.js/Next.js with Web3.js

 - Wallet Connection:
     - Integration with Metamask to facilitate the use of wallets.